vacp2p/rfc/content/docs/rfcs/67/README.md

 ## Request

 The parameters are the following:
 * `digests`: array of unique identifiers of the messages that request node is interested in, refer to [Deterministic Message Hashing](/spec/14/#deterministic-message-hashing).
+The max length of `digests` should be 20.

 ```proto
 message QueryWakuMessagesRequest {